Krayt78/rust-journey/chapters/05_testing/01_unit_testing/README.md

 Unit tests verify that individual pieces of your code work correctly in isolation.
 They are essential for ensuring that functions, methods, and other components behave as expected.

+## Corresponding Section in the Rust Book

+This section corresponds to [Chapter 11.1: How to Write Tests](https://doc.rust-lang.org/book/ch11-01-writing-tests.html) in the official Rust Book.

 ## Location of Unit Tests

 In Rust, unit tests typically: